How to Name Your Artwork: Find a Title That Sells

 It’s the effect I’m after, my aim is to see the smile on someone’s face.

-I’m not averse to getting input from friends and family members either.
+I’m not averse to getting some fresh input from friends and family members either.
 That said, very few people have the knack for a clever title, but it’s worth asking around nonetheless.
 I’ve used a few suggestions over the years.

 One title, in particular, comes to mind.
 I’d drawn a domestic duck with lots of water reflections but I was having a hard time finding a decent name.
 A friend gave it some thought and suggested ‘Love a Duck’.
 It was brilliant.
 Pity, it didn’t sell!